 |

-Each class can be assigned one or more fluid modes that control how the block interacts with the fluidstream simulation:
+Each class can be assigned one or more fluid behaviours from the Fluid dropdown.
+These control how the block interacts with the fluidstream simulation:

 |